-The labor market is the driving force behind consumption, which constitutes about 70 percent of GDP and naturally extends to the demand for housing, the major driver of U.S. timber demand.
+The labor market is the driving force behind consumption, which typically constitutes about 70 percent of GDP and naturally extends to the demand for housing, the major driver of U.S. timber demand.
 The U.S. headline unemployment rate measures the number of people looking for work as a percentage of the number of people in the labor force.
-It had been trending downward since peaking at 10 percent in 2010 and was 3.5 percent in February, one of its lowest points been since 1969 (Figure 5).
+It had been trending downward since peaking at 10 percent in 2010 and was 3.5 percent in February, one of its lowest points since 1969 (Figure 5).

-With the shutdown of the economy the unemployment rate shot up to 14.7 percent in April, the highest it has been since the Great Depression.
-However, it has rebounded sharply to 8.43 percent in August-still very high historically, but also a dramatic improvement.
-Additionally, the labor force participation rate decreased substantially from 63.4 percent in February to 60.2 percent in April.
-It too has rebounded to 61.7 percent.
+With the shutdown of the economy, the unemployment rate shot up to 14.7 percent in April, the highest it has been since the Great Depression.
+However, it has rebounded sharply to 6.9 percent in October, which is still very high historically but also a dramatic improvement.
+Additionally, the labor force participation rate-that is, the percentage of the working age population that is in the labor force-decreased substantially from 63.4 percent in February to 60.2 percent in April.
+It, too, has rebounded to 61.7 percent.

-Overall, this means that, despite the rebound, there are around 12 million fewer jobs in August than in February and about 4 million fewer people in the labor force (that is, employed or looking for work).
+Overall, this means that, despite the rebound, there

+are around 10 million fewer jobs in October than in February and about 4 million fewer people in the labor force (that is, employed or looking for work).